Naugatuck River: Ecology and conservation

+From the early 19th century, when towns along the Naugatuck River began industrializing and dumping industrial waste and sewage into its waters, it gradually gained a reputation as "Connecticut's dirtiest river."
+Cleanup efforts from the 1980s into the 2000s were successful in removing much of the most obvious contamination.
+However, occasional sewage spills continued to occur, and a 2017 study identified the presence of phthalates in the river.
+The Naugatuck is not used as a source of human drinking water.

 As part of the Housatonic River watershed, the Naugatuck River historically hosted the southernmost Atlantic salmon (Salmo salar) migrations.
 Historical runs of anadromous fish also included native American shad (Alosa sapidissima, Connecticut's state fish), alewife (Alosa pseudoharengus) and blueback herring (Alosa aestivalis).
 Dam construction for hydropower, cooling and rinse water, and boiler water for industry began circa 1763 and continued during the industrial revolution of the 1800s.
 These dams, as well as wastewater from the towns that grew up around factories along the river, contributed to the extirpation of many species of fish.
 Over time and with the closing of many of the factories, the dams ceased to provide hydropower or serve any other economic purpose.
 The Anaconda Dam (Waterbury), Freight Street Dam (Waterbury), Union City Dam (Naugatuck) and the Platts Mill Dam (Naugatuck) were removed in 1999, while the Kinneytown Dam was bypassed with a fish ladder that same year.
 The Chase Brass Dam, between Waterbury and Thomaston, was removed in 2004.
 A fish bypass channel, the first of its kind in New England, now permits fish to migrate past the Tingue Dam and opens an additional 32 miles of the river to anadromous fish migration.
 The installation of the fish bypass on the Tingue Dam in Seymour leaves only the Plume and Atwood Dam in Thomaston as the last barrier on the river to fish migration.

 The State of Connecticut Department of Energy and Environmental Protection (DEEP) stocks surplus Atlantic salmon (Salmo salar) from the Connecticut River restoration effort in the Naugatuck River each fall.
 DEEP also stocks several salmonid species including native brook trout (Salvelinus fontinalis) and non-native sea-run brown trout (Salmo trutta) and rainbow trout (Oncorhynchus mykiss).